DanielMWO/tripmanager/README.md

 # TripManager
 This is an example project for exercising Test-Driven-Development and CI techniques.
-Zaanie z Travis CI i codecov.io
+Zadanie z Travis CI i codecov.io